adridev/coding-test/README.md

 #### TECHNICAL DETAILS
 - The application should be written in the Java programming language using SpringBoot framework
 - Provided GIT repo will contain the datasource to be consumed from the application.
-Application MUST consume it from https://github.com/adridev/coding-test/raw/master/DDPG-test.json.
+Application MUST consume it using an HTTP client from https://github.com/adridev/coding-test/raw/master/DDPG-test.json.
 It should not copy/paste the json to the actual application.
 - The application should expose a REST interface.
 - The application should be delivered as a docker image.
 - Provide the solution at a GIT repo with any needed instructions to execute the app.
 Fell free to add any explanation about the arquitecture or the approach taken